Savers have tons of places to park their cash. But choosing between a savings account and a certificate of deposit can be difficult.

 - Beal Bank USA was established in 2004.
 The institution is based in Las Vegas and was formerly known as Beal Bank Nevada.
 The institution earned five out of five stars in Bankrate’s review of its financial health.

 - Ally Bank is an internet-only bank.
 Its holding company, Ally Financial, is based in Detroit.
 In addition to CDs, checking and savings accounts, Ally offers loans, credit cards and investment products.
 The bank earned five out of five stars in Bankrate’s latest review of its financial health.

 - Luana Savings Bank was founded in 1908.
-It prides itself on offering a variety of products, including agricultural and personal loans.
-Customers buying 3-month CDs can earn 1.31 percent APY for deposits of at least $1,000 and $1.36 percent APY for deposits of at least $25,000.
+It’s based in Iowa, but offers CDs nationwide.
+Customers buying 3-month CDs can earn 1.41 percent APY for deposits of at least $1,000 and 1.46 percent APY for deposits of at least $25,000.
 The bank earned five out of five stars in Bankrate’s latest review of its financial health.

 Consider a CD with a longer term

 CDs give savers a little bit of a yield boost over savings accounts in exchange for a long-term deposit.
 The longer savers agree to leave their money in the bank, the higher the yield.

 Investing in a 1-year CD, for example, would require you to tie up your funds for a full 12 months.
 But it’s possible to earn a yield as high as 2.10 percent APY.